Digital Outreach Team (DOTs)

 • Help improve local information sharing and digital literacy

-• Support use of NHS Digital endorsed apps for physical and mental health and well-being of staff, working alongside the NHS England IPads to care homes programme
+• Support use of NHS Digital endorsed apps for physical and mental health and well-being of staff

 • Support online and video consultations with GP surgeries